An approved Reduced Study Load allows you to take a study load of less than 50 points in a half-year period.

 - Being unable to enrol in subjects because of the structure of your course.

-In most cases, if you're approved for Reduced Study Load because of compassionate or compelling circumstances you must maintain a study load of 25 credit points.
-If you wish to enrol in less than 25 credit points, consider applying for a Leave of Absence instead.
+If you are approved for a reduced study load because of compassionate and compelling circumstances, you must maintain a study load of 12.5 points or more.
+If you are unable to study 12.5 points or more, apply for a Leave of Absence instead.

 Course structure requirements